maheshsabnis/ngfinastra/readme.md

                     - <a [routerLink]='['<path>']'>
                 - <router-outlet></router-outlet>
                     - A Custom Component Directive that will render the component under navigation based on 'path' requested
+        Feature Modules
+            - Shared modules those will contain components, services, directives.
+            - These can be
+                - Shared as reusable module across other modules
+                - Can be Lazy-loaded in the parent angular application
+            - For rendering of components and directves the feature modules uses 'CommonModule'
+                - This CommonModule will help BrowserModule to manage rendering of the Components and Directives of feature module in parent application.
 4. Elements
     - Installing Angular Elements
         - npm install --save @angular/elements